schuderer/mllaunchpad/docs/usage.rst

         "prediction": "Versicolor"
     }

+Automatic input validation is included for free.
+Try changing the URL to provide a string value instead of a number, or remove one of the parameters, and you get a message explaining what is wrong.

-This is a so-called RESTful API.
+What we have now is what is called RESTful API.
 Web APIs like this are easy to use by other systems or web sites to include your model's predictions in their functionality.

 Here's a quick hacked-together HTML page which makes the predictions